SoCraTesUK/socrates-uk/index.md

 Registrations open on Tuesday, 21st of January 12:00pm (mid-day) GMT.

+### Conference Code of Conduct

+SoCraTes UK follows the [Conference Code of Conduct][] laid out by several conference organisers around the globe.
+We ask that you read [the full version][Conference Code of Conduct] before attending.
+You are required to cooperate with the code throughout the event to help ensure a safe environment for everybody.

+#### The Quick Version

+Our conference is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, age, sexual orientation, disability, physical appearance, body size, race, or religion.
+We do not tolerate harassment of conference participants in any form.
+Sexual language and imagery is not appropriate for any conference venue, including talks, workshops, parties, Twitter and other online media.
+Conference participants violating these rules may be sanctioned or expelled from the conference *without a refund* at the discretion of the conference organisers.

 ### Inspiration

 SoCraTes UK was inspired by [SoCraTes Germany][], our favourite Software Craftsmanship conference.